Call Us

 Here are some critical points about BMI:

-• Body mass index (BMI) is a measure of relative size based on the mass and height of an individual.
+• Body mass index (BMI) is a measure of relative size based on the mass and Height of an individual.

 • It was later termed “body mass index” in 1972 by Ancel Keys.

-• BMI is a simple, inexpensive and noninvasive surrogate measure of body fat.
+• BMI is a simple, inexpensive, and noninvasive surrogate measure of body fat.

-For adults over 20 years old and older, BMI can be interpreted by using standard or not updated there weight status, and categories that are the same for all ages, and for both women and men.
-For children, kids and adolescents between 2-20 years old, BMI interpreted relevant categories to a child’s age and sex.
-BMI is reasonable throughout the years as an indicator of body fat categories for both adults and children.
-Because BMI does not measure categories of body fat directly, it should not use as a diagnostic tool.
-BMI should be used only to measure to track weight status in populations and also as a screening categories tool to identify potential weight problems in individuals.
-Body fat measures, such as skinfold thicknesses, bioelectrical impedance, underwater weighing and dual energy X-ray absorption, maybe more accurate than BMI.
+For adults over 20 years old and older, BMI can be interpreted using standard or not updated weight status and categories that are the same for all ages and for both women and men.
+For children, kids, and adolescents between 2-20 years old, BMI interpreted relevant categories to a child’s age and sex.
+BMI has been reasonable throughout the years as an indicator of body fat categories for adults and children.
+Because BMI does not measure types of body fat directly, it should not use as a diagnostic tool.
+BMI should be used only to measure to track weight status in populations and as a screening categories tool to identify potential weight problems in individuals.

 WHAT IS BODY MASS INDEX (BMI)?

-BMI use as a screening tool to indicate whether a person is an underweight, healthy weight for their height, overweight or obese.
-If a person BMI is out of the excellent measure by the BMI range, their health risks may increase. obesity-in-the-world BMI is age-independent, the same for both women and men.
-But the BMI may not be the same degree of fat in different populations because due to a diverse body and other proportion.
-The health risks associated with high BMI can be confusing, the interpretation of BMI risk may differ for different populations.
-There are three ways to check your BMI:
+BMI is age-independent, the same for both women and men.
+But the BMI may not be the same degree of fat in different populations due to a diverse body and other proportions.
+The health risks associated with high BMI can be confusing; the interpretation of BMI risk may differ for different populations.

-• First, use the BMI chart, find your height in the left-hand column.
-Then, follow it over until you see your weight along the top bar.
+There are three ways to check your BMI: Use our BMI calculators First, use the BMI chart; find your Height in the left-hand column.
+Then, follow it until you see your weight along the top bar.
+The number in the center box between the two is your BMI.

 THE BENEFITS OF MAINTAINING A HEALTHY WEIGHT